You are here

 • adeno-, adenosquamous-, chorio-, diffuse-, intestinal-, squamous-, poorly differentiated- and undifferentiated- carcinoma of the stomach; (including mucinous, papillary, signet ring and tubular adenocarcinoma of the stomach)

-• carcinoma of the (gastric) cardia; gastric carcinoma
+• carcinoma of the (gastric) cardia

 • carcinoma of the stomach

-• linitis plastica;
+• linitis plastica

 Conditions excluded from SOP